Contract Changes by Conduct Changes Involve the Loss of Right to Enforce a Previous AgreementPage last modified: January 18 2022

 It sometimes occurs that after a contract is entered into, the parties to the contract will act ways that shows an intention to ignore the contract terms.
 When this occurs, it is unlikely that the original contract terms remain enforceable whereas the courts will deem that the contract was subsequently amended, or novated, meaning made anew, by conduct.

-Many prior cases are available as jurisprudence to confirm the principle that when parties to a contract engage in conduct that is contrary to contract terms, with approval rather than objection, the acquiescence to the conduct alters the original contract terms and will negate rights to enforce the original contract terms.
-Among the many available cases are Jack Ganz Consulting Ltd. v.
-Recipe Unlimited Corporation, 2021 ONCA 907 which cites Jedfro Investments (U.S.A.)
+There are many case decisions stating that conduct may alter contract terms and negate the right to return to, and attempt to enforce, the original terms.
+Cases include Jack Ganz Consulting Ltd. v.
+Recipe Unlimited Corporation, 2021 ONCA 907, Jedfro Investments (U.S.A.)
 Ltd. v.
-Jacyk Estate, 2006 CanLII 16347 which then cites Shelanu Inc. v.
-Print Three Franchising Corp., 2003 CanLII 52151.
-Within each of these cases the respective courts said:
+Jacyk Estate, 2006 CanLII 16347 which cited Shelanu Inc. v.
+Print Three Franchising Corp., 2003 CanLII 52151 and as wherein each it was respectively said:

 The motion judge correctly noted that parties can by their conduct, demonstrate that they do not intend to be bound by clauses in an agreement notwithstanding a clause in the agreement that requires changes to be executed in writing: Colautti Construction Ltd. v.
 City of Ottawa (1984), 1984 CanLII 1969 (ON CA), 46 O.R.
 (2d) 236 (C.A.); see also Shelanu Inc. v.
 Print Three Franchising Corp.
 (2003), 2003 CanLII 52151 (ON CA), 64 O.R.
 (3d) 533 (C.A.), at paras.
 50-60.